Last Update: 5/19/18

 Are Injuries Often Disputed?

-Although the issue of fault in a rear end collision is not disputed in many instances, the nature and extent of the injuries are almost always disputed by the at-fault driver’s insurance company.
+Although the issue of fault in a rear end collision is not disputed in many instances, the nature and extent of the injuries (usually those to the neck and back) are almost always disputed by the at-fault driver’s insurance company.
+Which is the reason why most rear end accident claims end without a settlement and the filing of a lawsuit; it’s usually the only way for a victim to get fair compensation with the goal of being made whole again.

 What Should You Do?

-A good piece of advice if you have been harmed in a rear-end accident, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the types and amount of damages you can recover.
+A good piece of advice if you have been harmed in a rear-end car accident, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim, the types and amount of damages you can recover and how most insurance companies respond to these claims.
 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation ?(over the phone or in person) to review your case and answer your questions.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.